agiresearch/AIOS.Server/README.md

 ## 🌐 Introduction to AIOS Distributed Node Service

-Note: this repository inlcudes Cerebrum.Server (AIOS SDK) as a submodule (https://github.com/agiresearch/Cerebrum.Server).
+✅ Notice: this repository inlcudes Cerebrum.Server (AIOS SDK) as a submodule (https://github.com/agiresearch/Cerebrum.Server).
 Be sure to read the README of Cerebrum.Server before using this repository.

 AIOS Registry Node is a key component of the [AIOS (AI Agent Operating System)](https://github.com/agiresearch/AIOS.Server) ecosystem, providing decentralized agent execution and node management capabilities.
 With the Registry Node service, you can: